 a.
 The rate (if known); and

 b.
-If the rate is adjustable, the lender shall state the frequency at which such rate may be adjusted.
+If the rate is adjustable, the lender shall state the index, the margin, and the frequency at which such rate may be adjusted.

-12. Prepayment terms
+13. Prepayment terms

-13. Name and phone number of the person whom the Borrower may contact with questions
+14. Name and phone number of the licensed or registered mortgage loan originator whom the borrower may contact with questions

+15. The NMLS identification number for both the lender and the mortgage loan originator

-If a condition to the loan commitment is that the Closing occur more than 24 hour prior to the commitment expiration date, the commitment letter shall include a Closing deadline
+16. If a condition to the loan commitment is that the closing occur more than 24 hours prior to the commitment expiration date, the commitment letter shall include a closing deadline